ChristinaJackson/trivia-app-vanillaJS/README.md

 This project was built as part of the application process for the position of Apprentice Software Engineer at Tandem.
 The application process opened on Monday, October 26, 2020 and closed Sunday, November 1, 2020 at 11:59 PM CST.

 ## Process
-I found this position on the evening of the 28th and with the deadline fast approaching I chose to build the project in Vanilla JavaScript.
-I made this decision because I have spent a lot of time working with JavaScript fundamentals and knew this was the fastest way for me to get the project up and running.
+I found this position on the evening of the 28th and with the deadline fast approaching, I chose to build the project in Vanilla JavaScript and HTML/CSS.
+I made this decision because I have spent a lot of time working with JavaScript fundamentals and knew this was the fastest way for me to get the project up and running while also looking nice.

 ## Project Brief
 ### Goal